 The Visual Artists Rights Act (VARA) was passed in 1990; but, to date, only around 15 artists have brought cases in attempts to enforce the rights it protects.
-That’s why it was notable when earlier this month a jury ruled against the developer of 5 Pointz, a case we blogged about earlier this year.
+That’s why it was notable when a jury ruled against the developer of 5 Pointz, a case we blogged about previously.

 Recently, another plaintiff suing under VARA was not as lucky — or perhaps his argument just didn’t hold water.
 This was a matter involving a three-ton sculpture called “The Sycamore Root” by artist Steve Tobin that was installed, site specifically, at the Trinity Church in Lower Manhattan.
 The piece was meant to take the place of the century-old tree that had been there and was destroyed by the events of 9/11.
 One of the things that makes the piece very site-specific is that the artist claimed the DNA of the victims was part of the patina of this three-ton sculpture.